yendrrek/rosie/README.md

  [ ] Hover effect stays active on a thumbnail image when closing the slideshow gallery lightbox.

- [ ] Find a working hack for blurred images in Chrome in the slideshow gallery.
+## Hacks used

+'image-rendering: pixelated' for images in the slideshow gallery when they are not shown in full-page to give illusion of sharpness.
+Chrome is not able to render downscaled images without blurring them.